 Long-term investors often dismiss technical analysis and therefore might be of the opinion that tools like TradingView won’t be helpful to them.
 However, I think it’s still worth considering using it since you could take advantage of some degree of technical analysis in order to:

-- choose a good entry point for your investment, since it can really make a difference in your returns in the future;
+- Choose a good entry point for your investment, since it can really make a difference in your returns in the future;

-- choose appropriate stop-loss amounts for your investment, in line with your risk appetite;
+- Choose appropriate stop-loss amounts for your investment, in line with your risk appetite;

-- understand the long-term trends of each asset you’re thinking of buying, to make sure you’re not investing in a business that has been declining heavily for a number of years.
+- Understand the long-term trends of each asset you’re thinking of buying, to make sure you’re not investing in a business that has been declining heavily for a number of years.

 Those 3 points alone will make you a better investor and therefore avoid basic mistakes.
+While TradingView is primarily a technical analysis tool it still has quite a bit to offer the fundamental analyst.

-What do I get with TradingView?
+What Do I Get With TradingView?

 TradingView is packed with features.
 I’m highlighting only the top features on offer, but check out more details on their website.